FAIRmat-NFDI/AreaA-data_modeling_and_schemas/AFM/Readme.md

 The former easily results in breaking the probe, and the latter is the one what is today used in most instruments.

+## friction force images
+When the scan is performed with a fast axis in the direction perpendicular of the long axis of the cantilever, the interaction to the surface also causes a twist of the cantilever, which is detected (most commonly) as the left-right signal on the segmented photodetector.
+Comparing this signal between scanning a line forwards and backwards (trace and retrace), we get information characteristic to the interaction (friction).

 ## non-contact or intermittent-contact modes
 To find a less invasive method to image soft surfaces, another way was developed.
 Leaf springs always have a resonance frequency if oscillated.
 Oscillating the probe near or at its reasonance, the amplitude and phase (between the driving oscilation and the actual motion of the cantilever) will be sensitive to the interaction to the surface.